 What is an interim budget then?

-An interim budget in all practical sense is a full budget, but made by the government during the last year of its term – ie. just before election.
+An interim budget in all practical sense is a full budget but made by the government during the last year of its term – ie. just before the election.
 An interim Budget is a complete set of accounts, including both expenditure and receipts.
 But it may not contain big policy proposals.

-Is it mandatory for the government to present vote on account instead of full budget in an election year?
+Is it mandatory for the government to present vote on account instead of a full budget in an election year?

-During an election year, the ruling government generally opts for a vote-on-account or interim budget instead of a full budget.
+However, during an election year, the ruling government generally opts for a vote-on-account or interim budget instead of a full budget.
 While technically, it is not mandatory for the government to present a vote-on-account, but it would be inappropriate to impose policies that may or may not be acceptable to the incoming government taking over in the same year.